David Ross Boyd Professorship

 • HARD COPY NOMINATIONS

-Hard copy dossiers (one unbound copy) are still required for departmental and college review committees, the Dean, the Provost, and the President.
+Hard copy dossiers (one unbound copy) are ONLY required for departmental and college review committees.
 FOLDERS AND NOTEBOOKS ARE NOT ACCEPTABLE.
 Double-sided copying of the materials in the dossier is encouraged wherever possible to reduce volume and weight.
 DO NOT SEND ORIGINALS.

 • FACULTY AWARDS COVER PAGE No other cover document will be accepted.